- Krakow-based Secfense is looking for Series Seed funding, after securing 700,000 euro in 2018

 In the following video, Secfense’s co-founders demo how to add 2FA on top of amazon.com:

-Obviously Secfense does not have access to Amazon’s infrastructure, so how did they implement 2FA?
+When it comes to bigger cyber control, that is for the big companies, obviously Secfense does not have access to Amazon’s infrastructure, so how did they implement 2FA?
 Just by changing a DNS entry, to make traffic flow through their network, which is not a problem, since they have full control of the laptop used in the demo.
 DNS is basically a phonebook for the internet, it translates domain names to the numerical IP address needed for locating the servers that host the websites.
-For example, if you type http://22.214.171.124/ in your browser, you will get google.com.
+For example, if you type http://220.127.116.11/ in your browser, you will get google.com.

 But Secfense’s demo raises the question: “Does Secfense use a man-in-the-middle attack to intercept authentication requests?” – essentially yes, but the objective here is not to steal credentials, rather to insert an additional layer of security.
 As long as the client controls the DNS of the application they want to protect, Secfense can be deployed for those applications.